1982: The Country Peak

 Fiddle & Whiskey

-Three Souls, One Ridge
+Three Souls, One band

 Meet the men who survived the spotlight of Nashville and the silence of the Smoky Mountains.